-During the fall of the junior year, all majors must take the Junior Seminar (CLA 340).
-The course introduces students to different fields of study within the department, including literature, ancient history, ancient culture, linguistics, and reception studies.
-Students will gain experience in the methods of their chosen of area(s) of study while acquiring an understanding of the history of the discipline and its place in the 21st century.
-Students will also acquire the skills necessary to pursue junior and senior independent work.
-Students who are abroad during the fall of their junior year can complete the Junior Seminar during the fall semester of their senior year.
+During the fall of the junior year, all concentrators take the Junior Seminar (CLA 340).
+The course introduces students to different fields of study within the Department, including literature, ancient history, ancient culture, linguistics, and reception studies.
+Students will gain experience in the methods of their chosen area(s) of study while acquiring an understanding of the history of the discipline and its place in the 21st century.
+Students will also acquire the skills necessary to pursue independent work.
+Students who are abroad during the fall of their junior year may complete the Junior Seminar during the fall semester of their senior year.

-In the fall term, each student researches and writes a paper of 15 to 20 pages on a topic of their choosing under the direction of a faculty advisor.
+In the fall term of the Junior year, each student researches and writes a paper of 12 to 15 pages on a topic of their choosing under the direction of a faculty advisor.
 Students are advised to begin the project by choosing a “focal point” (for example, a passage of text, a historical event, a material object) that they can investigate in depth, using all the tools of research available to them (including reference works and specialized secondary scholarship).
 The Junior Seminar will provide guidance in choosing and researching a topic, and concludes with a presentation of the student’s focal point to the class.
-In the spring term, students undertake a more ambitious research paper of 20 to 25 pages.
-Each student again works closely with a member of the faculty on the project, meeting regularly over the course of the term and submitting a prospectus (500 word description and 10-15 item bibliography) on the first Monday following spring break.
+In the spring term, students undertake a more ambitious research paper of 20 to 25 pages, which they develop in conversation with a faculty advisor, meeting meeting regularly over the course of the term and submitting a prospectus (500 word description and 10-15 item bibliography) on the first Monday following spring break.